-NOTICE: A maximum of two pairs of offsets and returns may be used.
+NOTICE: A maximum of one offset and return may be used.

 CAUTION!
 Risk of Fire and/or Asphyxiation!
 DO NOT connect this fireplace to a chimney flue servicing another appliance.
 DO NOT connect to any air distribution duct or system.
 These actions could cause overheating/fire in the chimney flue, or release of exhaust fumes into the living areas.